 There are several Affiliate Summit conferences coming up.
 APAC 2018 is at the Marina Bay Sands in Singapore October 1st-3rd, 2018.
 Affiliate Summit West will be in Las Vegas from January 6th-9th, 2019.
 And next year’s Affiliate Summit Europe will be in London from February 27th-March 1st, 2019.

-Affiliate Partnerships to Consider
+Affiliate Partnerships to Consider in the Travel World

 In some cases, if you book through our affiliate links you receive a discount!
 When you don’t, it doesn’t cost you extra.
 When publishers are negotiating with brands, they should ask for a discount for readers if it’s not offered.
 It’s good business practice.